symbiote-h2020/EnablerLogic/README.md

 	- Add following dependencies:

-		``compile('com.github.symbiote-h2020:SymbIoTeLibraries:develop-SNAPSHOT') { changing = true }``
+		``compile('com.github.symbiote-h2020:EnablerLogic:develop-SNAPSHOT') { changing = true }``
-		``compile('eu.h2020.symbiote:EnablerLogic:0.0.1-SNAPSHOT')``

-		- The first is dependency to SymbIoTeLibraries from jitpack.
-It will use current verision of SymbIoTeLibraries published in jitpack.
+		- This is dependency to development version of EnablerLogic from jitpack.
+It will use the newest version of EnablerLogic published in jitpack.
 This is only for development.
 In the future this will be published in some official repository.
 In order to use jitpack you need to put in `build.gradle` following lines as well:

 			```
 			allprojects {